tgrant7/landscape-toxicology/README.md

 # landscape-toxicology
 Data and code for:
 *Grant, Krishnan, and Bradbury.
-Accepted.
+2021.
 Conservation risks and benefits of establishing monarch butterfly (Danaus plexippus) breeding habitat in close proximity to maize and soybean fields in the North Central U.S.: A landscape-scale analysis of foliar insecticide impacts on non-migratory monarch butterfly populations.
 Integrated Environmental Assessment and Management.* Accepted as of February 22, 2021.

 In this repository are:
   * Geographic Information System shapefiles of Story County for Scenarios 1-4.
 These shapefiles were used in the Repast Simphony agent-based model.